-Tampermonkey is a userscript manager extension for Android, Chrome, Chromium, Edge, Opera, and other similar web browsers, written by Jan Biniok.
+Tampermonkey is a userscript manager extension for Android, Chrome, Chromium, Edge, Firefox, Opera, Safari, and other similar web browsers, written by Jan Biniok.
 However, it is also available as a standalone, userscript enabled web browser for Android mobile devices.
 The version currently available is a Beta release and is rather basic as a web browser, so it may not have all the features required to make some websites work, but it is reasonably comprehensive in its support for userscripts.
-There are also versions for Chrome, Chromium, Edge, and Opera.
+There are also versions for Chrome, Chromium, Edge, Firefox, Opera, and Safari.

 To get going with Tampermonkey on Android, first you have to install the app from the Google Play Store.
 You need Android v2.2 (Froyo) or higher.